Nobodyworld/De-Noisy-Image-Project-Small/README.md

 # De-Noisy-Image-Project Small

-This repository contains scripts and directories for an image the 'De-Noisy Image Project' using a U-Net architecture.
+This repository contains scripts and directories for the 'De-Noisy Image Project' using a U-Net architecture.
 The main components are the `resized_imgs` folder for storing and preprocessing images before training, `test_these` for extra inference, and the `model.py` script for training and architecture.
 The `model.py` will run without an NVIDIA GPU but you should consider reducing the image sizes, the number of layers, or these varaibles below from near lines 190-200 of `model.py`.

 For image dimensions of 640 in width and 960 in height, you can apply a maximum of 9 pooling layers.
 This number is calculated based on how many times each dimension can be divided by 2 (halved) until it reaches a minimum size, typically at least 1 pixel.
 Both the width and height in your case support up to 9 such divisions.